saadamir3180/testing/README.md

 •	Styling: Tailwind CSS (or Bootstrap/MaterialUI as alternatives).
 •	AI API: AI API for resume content enhancements.
 •	PDF Generation: react-pdf or html2pdf.js.
-Conclusion
-The AI-Powered Resume Builder will provide an efficient way for users to create and manage professional resumes.
-With AI-powered enhancements, multiple templates, custom template support, and secure user authentication, it will offer a seamless experience for job seekers looking to improve their resumes effortlessly.